Skip to content

 What each entry should include

-• Identity - a unique asset ID, name, category, and the manufacturer’s serial number.
+• Identification - a unique asset ID, name, category and sub-category, and the manufacturer’s serial number.

-• Custody - current owner or assignee, location, and status (in use, in storage, in repair, retired).
+• Custody and status - current owner or assignee, location, and status (in use, in storage, in repair, retired).

-• Money - purchase date and price, supplier, warranty end date, and expected useful life.
+• Financial - purchase date and price, supplier, warranty end date, and expected useful life; for capitalised items, also cost basis, depreciation method, accumulated depreciation, and net book value.

 • Condition and history - condition notes, repairs, and attached documents such as receipts and manuals.